 What do you do with your dogs?

-Our stud dog BCW Texas is with a pro trainer on sheep and qualiﬁed for the 2019 National Sheepdog Championships in Carbondale, CO.
-He will continue to compete in 2020 in Open competition.
-Skye will be going for some training in 2020 as well, not sure if on cattle or sheep just yet.
+Our stud dog BCW Texas qualiﬁed for the 2019 National Sheepdog Championships in Carbondale, CO in just five trials and in just eight months of training as a novice dog.
 Jen has had stock dog training on cattle and sheep, she now works cattle on our ranch.
-Grace is currently in stock dog training on sheep and cattle and will join Jen to work cattle on our ranch in 2020.
+Grace completed three months of training with Rocky Brown of Broken Circle Border Collies.
+Her breeding is from Robin Brown's Broken Circle program.
 The younger dogs will be attending puppy clinics in herding as they continue to mature and again, will be helping with the cattle on the ranch and possibly some sheep that may join us next year.